Introduction | Assessment | How to apply | Results | Tips for achieving Accreditation | Re-admission to the Register

 - acknowledges the professionalism of an indexer through its requirement that only published indexes are reviewed.
 Having an index published demonstrates the indexer’s ability to perform work under marketplace conditions, constraints and deadlines.

 Applicants for Accreditation are assessed on an index of their choice, by a panel chosen from the ANZSI Accreditation Committee.
 Each member of the panel assesses the index independently.
 Back-of-book style indexing (including cumulative indexes to journal titles, website indexes in back-of-book style, or similar indexes) is assessed; however this policy does not preclude the granting of Accreditation for online or database indexers in future, when suitable criteria are developed.

 Applications are assessed against criteria published in the ANZSI Accreditation Policy.
-The assessment process is anonymous – Panel members do not know who the applicant is, nor does the applicant know who is on the panel assigned to the assessment.
+The assessment process is anonymous – Assessment Panel members do not know who the applicant is, nor does the applicant know who is on the panel assigned to the assessment.

 Note: The Society does not guarantee the quality of the entire body of an indexer’s work through the granting of Accreditation, nor can it be held responsible for individual examples of poor performance by an indexer.

 Who should apply?
 How do I apply?
 What should be submitted?

 The Accreditation Committee strongly suggests that an indexer should have considerable practice and have several indexes published before submitting an application for Accreditation.
 Accreditation is not a beginning qualification.
 Intending applicants should consult the Tips for achieving Accreditation and the Accreditation Policy before submitting an application.

 To apply for Accreditation: